doug-101/TreeTag/README.md

 ## Configure Options

-The Options tab of the Configuration view shows only one option: to enable Markdown text formatting.
+The Options tab of the Configuration view shows an option to enable Markdown text formatting.
 If enabled, text entries with Markdown syntax will show formatted text in the Tree and Detail Views.
-Many guides to markdown syntax are available on the web.
+Many guides to Markdown syntax are available on the web.
 TreeTag specifically supports the GitHub Flavored Markdown version.
 Clickable links to http and https addresses can be entered with the link text enclosed in square brackets followed by the address in parenthesis.

+On desktop platforms, right-clicking on field text editors when Markdown is enabled will show a command to add a file link.
+This will show a file select dialog box to select the link target.
+Clicking on that link in the formatted tree or detail views opens the default application for that file type.
+An option in the Options tab is used to toggle between absolute and relative paths for new links.

 ## Undo View